Analysis: Trump faces credibility crisis over health scare

 They, and the president himself, are now among the more than 7 million Americans who have been infected.
 More than 205,000 Americans have died.

 It’s not clear how Trump became infected.
 He announced on Twitter at 1 a.m.
-Friday that he and Mrs. Trump had tested positive for the virus; the following afternoon, he was transported via the presidential helicopter to a military hospital just outside of Washington.
+Friday that he and Mrs. Trump had tested positive for the virus; the following evening, he was transported via the presidential helicopter to a military hospital just outside of Washington.
 The only details the White House provided were that the hospitalization was precautionary and that Trump’s symptoms were mild.

 On Saturday, the White House tried to fill in the details with a televised briefing by Trump’s physician, who painted a sunny picture of the president’s situation, emphasizing that he was still working, walking on his own and not laboring to breath.
 But Dr. Sean Conley notably refused to provide some specific details, including repeatedly sidestepping questions about whether the president had at any point required oxygen.

 Shortly after, and off camera, White House chief of staff Mark Meadows gave journalists a more troubling depiction.
-The president’s situation had been “very concerning,” and though his health was improving, Meadows said the next 48 hours would be critical.
+After describing Trump’s symptoms as “mild” the previous day, Meadows now said the president’s situation had been “very concerning.”
+Though his health was improving, Meadows said the next 48 hours would be critical.

 A person familiar with the president’s treatment also confirmed that he had required supplemental oxygen Friday morning.

 The conflicting information sparked an outcry, even among some Trump allies who privately wondered how the president’s team could have been so unprepared for the first major disclosures about his condition.
 The White House tried to quell the frustrations on Saturday night, releasing a four-minute video of Trump saying his condition was improving and that he was looking forward to resuming campaign activities soon.